roc-streaming/roc-toolkit/docs/sphinx/about_project/features.rst

   * roc-send --- read audio stream from audio device or file and send to receiver
   * roc-recv --- receive and mix audio streams from senders and write to audio device or file
-  * roc-conv --- run Roc resampler from command-line
+  * roc-copy --- copy audio between local audio devices or files

 * PulseAudio modules